JorgeBarcena3/Metaballs/README.md

 ## Auto-executable file

 In the "executable" folder, you can find a file that will extract a folder.
-By executing the extracted file "Flocking-Boids.exe", you can test the application in real time.
+By executing the extracted file "Metaballs.exe", you can test the application in real time.